 This is a table of density of common materials.
 Density is a measure of the amount of matter per unit of volume.
-This is the mass per volume of a substance.
+This is the mass divided by the volume of a substance.
 Generally, gases are less dense than liquids, which are less dense than solids.
 However, there are many exceptions.
 For example, ice (a solid) is less dense than water (a liquid).
 A few gases are heavier than liquids.
 For example, water is lighter than tungsten hexafluoride gas.

 Densities of Common Substances

 This table cites density values from lowest density to highest.
 The SI unit of density is kg/m3.
 To convert density in g/cm3 to kg/m3, simply multiply by 1000.

 |Material||Density (g/cm3)||State of Matter|